Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much does eating cost in Burnsville, MN?

-How much should I budget for food per month in Burnsville, MN?
+How much does grocery shopping cost per month in Burnsville, MN?

 What makes Burnsville, MN attractive for remote workers?